ekg/smbe2024/impg_prez.md

 ---

-## Future Directions: Integration with Other Tools
+# Integration with Other Tools

 - Combination with multiple sequence alignment tools
   - Refine alignments in complex regions